Categorical proposition: Criticism

 Peter Geach and others have criticized the use of distribution to determine the validity of an argument.

-It has been suggested that statements of the form "Some A are not B" would be less problematic if stated as "Not every A is B," which is perhaps a closer translation to Aristotle's original form for this type of statement.
+It has been suggested that statements of the form "Some S are not P" would be less problematic if stated as "Not every S is P," which is perhaps a closer translation to Aristotle's original form for this type of statement.

 Another criticism is that there is a little step from "All corrupt people are not some politicians" to "All corrupt people are not politicians" (whether meaning "No corrupt people are politicians" or "Not all corrupt people are politicians", which are different from the original "Some politicians are not corrupt"), or to "Every corrupt person is not some politician" (also different).

 Operations on categorical statements

 There are several operations (e.g., conversion, obversion, and contraposition) that can be performed on a categorical statement to change it into another.
 The new statement may or may not be equivalent to the original.
 [In the following tables that illustrate such operations, at each row, boxes are green if statements in one green box are equivalent to statements in another green box, boxes are red if statements in one red box are inequivalent to statements in another red box.
 Statements in a yellow box means that these are implied or valid by the statement in the left-most box when the condition stated in the same yellow box is satisfied.]

 Some operations require the notion of the class complement.
 This refers to every element under consideration which is not an element of the class.
 Class complements are very similar to set complements.
 The class complement of a set P will be called "non-P".